 The sound of Texas folk music heavily influences The Deer, a music group who adds tranquil and vivid dream-pop sounds into the folk music genre.
 The Austin musicians are comprised of Grace Roland, Park, Jesse Dalton, Michael McLeod, Alan Ackert, and Noah Jeffries.
 The group formed in 2012 under the name Grace Park & The Deer, but after the loss of a dear friend and band member in 2013, the band renamed itself The Deer.
 Their most recent album from 2016, Tempest and Rapture, combines their folk sound with moody southern gothic.
 In 2018 the band won an American Music Award for Best Performing Folk Band.
 The band has played at a variety of festivals including Folk Festival, the Oregon Country Fair and South by Southwest.
 Currently, The Deer is touring and recording a new album.

 Timothy Duffy is a renowned photographer and Founder of the Music Maker Relief Foundation.
 Timothy has been recording and photographing traditional artists in the South since the age of 16, when he became interested in ethnomusicology.
 After earning a BA from Friends World College and MA from the Curriculum in Folklore at the UNC, Timothy and his wife Denise founded Music Maker Relief Foundation in 1994 to assist traditional musicians in need.
 As a photographer he edited and took many of the photographs for Portraits and Songs from the Roots of America, and was the sole photographer for the nationally touring exhibitions: We Are the Music Makers! & Our Living Past.
 Both exhibits received support from the NEA.
 Timothy Duffy’s photographs were published by 21st Editions in a monograph entitled BLUE in 2017 — his current project is a monograph published by UNC Press in association with the New Orleans Museum of Art entitled Blue Muse: Timothy Duffy’s Southern Photographs.
-Works from Blue Muse will be premiered in a solo exhibition at the New Orleans Museum of Art in April 2019.
-Timothy will appear at Word of South with the Bill Ferris, Chuck Reece and Jontavious Willis.
+Works from Blue Muse premiered in a solo exhibition at the New Orleans Museum of Art in April 2019.
+Timothy will appear at Word of South with Chuck Reece and others.